dorota-alina/customer-api/index.md

 ## Delete the customer

 Optionally you can delete your customer.
-For details on what is required to make a call for deleting your a customer, navigate to the [Delete a customer API](https://developer.revolut.com/docs/api-reference/merchant/#tag/Customers/operation/deleteCustomer) reference.
+For details on what is required to make a call for deleting your customer, navigate to the [Delete a customer API](https://developer.revolut.com/docs/api-reference/merchant/#tag/Customers/operation/deleteCustomer) reference.

 1. Identify the following: